Europe in photos before World War I

 The patenting of the first incandescent lightbulb in 1879 by Thomas Edison ushered in a new era—as seen here in early 20th century New York City.
 Bulbs were, however, expensive and did not last long, so gas lighting, candles, and oil lamps still provided most of the illumination in homes.
 After the war, electric lights became far more common.

 Phonographs change musical tastes

-The phonograph, invented in 1877 by Thomas Edison, changed the world’s taste in and desire for music forever.
+The phonograph, invented in 1877 by Thomas Edison, changed the world’s taste and desire for music forever.
 One popular recording was that of European tenor Enrico Caruso, introducing opera to fresh ears.
-Early phonographs, like this one pictured around 1901, could only hold a couple minutes of sound and their scratchy audio could not convey highs and lows, so the length of songs and the use of instruments were altered to fit.
+Early phonographs, like this one pictured around 1901, could only hold a couple of minutes of sound and their scratchy audio could not convey highs and lows, so the length of songs and the use of instruments were altered to fit.
 During the war, recordings played on phonographs were used in Great Britain for military recruitment and to issue commands at military drills.
 In the field, soldiers were sent phonographs to help keep their spirits up.

 Movie theaters become popular

 The growth of cities, rising wages, and improved transportation helped give rise to the popularity of movie theaters like the majestic Gaumont Palace pictured here in 1912.
 Theaters typically would show several short movies such as newsreels, cartoons, and travelogues.
 During the war, European moviemaking slowed dramatically, while in America, Hollywood took off.

 Ahead of World War I, with electricity connected in major cities, the world could communicate like never before by telephone.
 This picture shows telephone wires being repaired in London around 1907.
 During the war, for the first time, the telephone and telegraph allowed for improved communications to the military fronts, succeeding traditional systems from flags and signal lamps to carrier pigeons.

 You may also like: Most imported endangered animals to America